When London Became An Island

 In 1811 many of the more astute potential investors in the Regents Canal must have been aware of the situation in South America and may have known of the visit to London of a delegation from Caracas, which was seeking assistance to throw off Spanish domination.
 In the compact London of the day many well-heeled residents would have walked by 58 Grafton Way, which today houses the Venezuelan Embassy.
 When this underwent renovation a couple of years ago, rather than a having a dull hoarding to mask the work, a huge reproduction of a painting displayed inside was erected (20).
 This showed several important revolutionaries, including Simon Bolivar (standing, centre), who met in the house in 1810.

 Maybe some investors in the canal saw Bolivar going in and out.
 It was anticipated that Napoleon’s defeat would provide many opportunities for wealth generation in South America, which would lead to an increase in trade at the new West India docks.
 As these were a stone’s throw from the proposed entrance to the Regents Canal it must have been hoped the projected new waterway would benefit too.
 So, in a way, Arepa and Co is a celebration of a two hundred year old link between the Regents Canal and South America - and particularly Venezuela.
-I rather think it would be good to see a boat named Simon Bolivar plying the canal.
-Beyond Arepa and Co you will come to The Archivist.
-No South American link here as far as I know but it has a restaurant, a cafe, a gallery and also organises events, sometimes with an international theme.
+I rather think it would be good to see a boat named Simon Bolivar or even The Liberator plying the canal.

-One thing which adds to the pleasure of walking along this part of the canal is the apartment block on the south bank (21) which not only clothes its cladding in vegetation but also appears to have a garden on the roof.
-This makes the whole building seem so much more attractive to those passing by, either on the water or on the towpath.
+One thing which adds to the pleasure of walking along this stretch of the waterway is the apartment block on the south bank (21) which not only clothes its cladding in vegetation but also appears to have a garden on the roof.
+This makes the whole building seem so much more attractive to those passing by, either on a boat or on the towpath.
 Such a contrast to the drab Post Office building at Kings Cross.

 Just before the bridge the towpath rises to give boat access to Kingsland basin, now used by CHUG - the Canals in Hackney Users Group.
 Although retaining a C19th profile Kingsland Road bridge is a wide, modern structure that carries an important road.
 A short distance to the left is Haggerston station, which is on the Overground.
 This line is a real boon and gives quick access, via a connection at Whitechapel, to the Tube network.

 If you fancy in interesting diversion at this point why not turn right and walk down to the Geffrye Museum (22), about a third of a mile away.
 The museum is on the left.
-A little beyond the entrance is an archipelago of Vietnamese restaurants, where the food is really delicious and close by is Hoxton station, also on the Overground.
+Although closed at the moment, the façade may still be seen through the railings.
+Incidentally, a little beyond the entrance is a bonus, an archipelago of Vietnamese restaurants, where the food is really delicious.
+Close by is Hoxton station, also on the Overground.

-On the towpath itself, after passing under Kingsland Road bridge, a new railway bridge comes into sight.
+Back to the towpath itself.
+After passing under Kingsland Road bridge, a railway bridge comes into sight.
 Early in 2006 I took photograph 23.
 The columns had supported an old metal bridge that once carried a line into Broad Street, which had been closed in the 1980s.
 They looked forlorn and the ground on which they stood would, I thought, soon vibrate to the pile drivers of a new housing project but the Overground bridge was erected instead.
 No need for horse ramps on this line I think - no sparks from steam engines and no horses to frighten.

 A couple of hundred yards beyond the new railway bridge an older block of flats (no-one calls this type of block an apartment block, although I suppose that is what they are) stood until late 2014.
 This also had something to catch the eye although there was no luxuriant shrubbery, just the faces of local residents (24) with the words ‘i am here’.
 The block was eventually demolished (25) and replaced by more a modern development (26).
 On the opposite side of the canal is the Laburnum Boat Club, which offers local children and adults a chance to experience a number activities both and and off the water.
 It is a flourishing club which has organised visits to places far removed from Hackney.